AviatrixSystems/Docs/HowTos/transitvpc_designs.rst

 ------------------------------------

-In the above deployment model, each Spoke VPC establishes a site2cloud IPSEC connection to the firwall.
+In the above deployment model, each Spoke VPC establishes a site2cloud IPSEC connection to the firewall.
 Unless there is automation, the process of building many IPSEC connections could be time consuming and difficult to manage.

 An alternative and automated way is to connect the firewall to VGW directly, seen the diagram below.
-This approache requires only 1 connection to/from the firewall device.
+This approach requires only 1 connection to/from the firewall device.
 The drawback of the approach is that Transit GW also carry the Internet bound traffic from Spoke VPC.

 |image6|